* Or, Dream a Little Dream of Rich, Creamy, Delectable Frozen Desserts

 2 cups unsweetened, preservative-free coconut milk (regular not lite), mixed well before measuring

-2 cups packed ripe bananas, sliced (2 large, or 3 to 4 medium)
+2 cups packed ripe bananas, sliced (2 large, or 3 to 4 medium) (for ACD, use another permitted fruit)

 2 tablespoons coconut rum or dark rum or 1 teaspoon natural rum flavoring